Cuxwold

-Cuxwold is a village in the civil parish of Swallow, in the West Lindsey district of Lincolnshire, England.
+Cuxwold is a village and former civil parish, now in the parish of Swallow, in the West Lindsey district of Lincolnshire, England.
 It lies in the Lincolnshire Wolds, 4 mi east from Caistor and 10 mi south-west from Grimsby.
+In 1931 the parish had a population of 98.
+On 1 April 1936 the parish was abolished and merged with Swallow.

 Cuxwold Grade II* listed Anglican church is dedicated to St Nicholas.
 The church, of 11th-century origin but with an incorporated earlier Saxon tower arch, was considerably restored and rebuilt in 1860 by James Fowler.
 The restoration was carried-out under instruction from Henry Thorold, who, in the 1870s, added a monument to his family within the church.
 Within the village is a further Grade II listed building, Cuxwold Hall, built in 1860.